 Hardly any introduction is needed for the region of Valencia, widely regarded as the breadbasket of Europe…and known for the eponymous granddaddy of paellas, Paella Valenciana.
 The source of its culinary leadership is naturally the depth and quality of its local produce, namely rice, oranges (introduced in the 10th Century by Moors), vegetables, legumes, fruit, and seafood.

 Paella is the star of the show.
 The traditional rice dish is made with chicken, rabbit, a long flat green bean and large white beans, artichoke, garlic and onion, saffron and paprika.
 A common variation called fideuá is made with vermicelli instead of rice.
-Check out this YouTube video with a paella recipe and instructions The cooking video is courtesy of Club Cocina Valencia where we enjoyed a cooking class.
+Check out this YouTube video with a paella recipe and instructions.
+The cooking video is courtesy of Club Cocina Valencia where we enjoyed a cooking class.

 Horchata, a sweet milky drink from the area, is made from local tigernuts.
 Buñuelos, soft melt in the mouth pastries best sprinkled with sugar, and turrón (nougat) round out the sweets category from Valencia.

 Outside of popular wine and beer selections, the local beverage is Agua de Valencia – fresh orange juice with local cava.
+It's so drinkable, they have every right to call it the ‘water of Valencia.'

 Aragón, Navarra, La Rioja

 Aragon, between Barcelona and Madrid, is frequently passed over by hurried tourists.
 Zaragoza stakes claim to the invention of tapas and hosts a creative and competitive tapas event each year.
 Combined, the three provinces that make up the Aragon region (Zaragoza, Huesca and Teruel) extend from the Ebro valley up to the Pyrenees, supplying the bountiful produce supporting the region’s gastronomy.
-Navarra (Pamplona) and La Rioja (Logrońo) to the northwest encompass Spain’s most famous vineyards.
+Navarra (Pamplona) and La Rioja (Logroño) to the northwest encompass Spain’s most famous vineyards.

 From this rich region come several Protected Denomination of Origin products and dishes, including lamb, Teruel ham, Calanda peaches, Fuentes onions, and a couple olive oils.
 Among the sources of gastro pride here are lamb and grilled meats, trout, vegetables such as artichokes and asparagus, grains, corn, peaches, cherries, plums, Iberico cheese, and the Teruel ham.
-The most representative presentation of dishes, ‘a la Riojana,’ involve cooking with tomatoes and peppers.
+The most representative presentation of dishes, ‘a la Riojana,’ involves cooking with tomatoes and peppers.

 The Tortilla Española (potato omelet), though, might be the most ubiquitous Spanish taste treat.
 At breakfast, lunch, or any time, even a tapa portion will revive the weary traveler.
 While Spaniards everywhere will debate their personal style (with onions or without?), we’ll always associate this dish with Zaragoza, where we first tried our hand at cooking it.
 It remains a regular on our menu back home.